shivanirusc/DSCI_551_Project/README.md

 >>streamlit run master_chatdb.py

-Open the local URL (usually http://localhost:8501).
+Open the local URL (http://localhost:27017).

 **Use the Interface:**